-It is composed of the person acting as first executive vice-president, a member of the board of trustees and a member of the delegation appointed by ONCE, the person holding the secretariat of the board of trustees and the person acting as general director of the Foundation.
-It meets at least once a month and its main responsibilities are:
+It is composed by the person acting as first executive vice president, a board member from the board of trustees and member of the delegation appointed by ONCE, the person holding the secretariat of the board of trustees and the person acting as general director of the Foundation.
+It meets at least once a month and its main competencies are:

-- To approve proposals on plans, programmes and generic or specific actions involving a cost higher than the amount authorized by the managing bodies; to raise relevant proposals at the board of trustees; - To ratify FOAL's budget estimate and the proposal of its settlement report; - To inform about the proposals raised at the board of trustees regarding the appointment and dismissal of management staff at the Foundation; - To decide the compensation and legal systems applicable to the Foundation's management staff; - To ratify the hiring of staff and to establish their working conditions;
+- To approve proposals on plans, programmes and generic or specific actions that imply a cost higher than the amount authorized by the managing bodies; to raise relevant proposals at the board of trustees. - To ratify FOAL's budgetary estimate and the proposal of its settlement report. - To inform about the proposals raised at the board of trustees regarding the appointment and cease of managing staff at the Foundation. - To decide the compensation and legal systems applicable to the Foundation's managing staff. - To certify the hiring of staff and to establish their working conditions. - To authorise the allocation of goods and services.

-- •To authorise the allocation of goods and services; - To produce relevant working papers to which any member of the board of trustees may be ascribed; - To make decisions on any issue or matter that may be urgent, subject to later ratification by the board of trustees.
+- To produce relevant working papers to which any member of the board of trustees may be ascribed. - To make decisions on any issue or matter that may be urgent, subject to later ratification by the board of trustees.